sciactive/nephele/README.Docker.md

 Nephele Serve has a number of options available as environment variables.
 Some options available to [the underlying app](https://github.com/sciactive/nephele/tree/master/packages/nephele-serve#readme) have been left out, because they don't make sense to configure in a Docker container.

+### General and Network

+- `SERVER_ROOT`: The path of the directory to use as the server root.
+When using S3, this is the path within the bucket.
+Defaults to `/data/`, which is set to be a volume.
+You can bind mount an external directory here to serve it.
+You must set this to an empty string to serve the root of an S3 bucket!

 - `WORKERS`: Number of cluster workers.
 Higher number means more requests can be answered simultaneously, but more memory is used.
 Defaults to 8.
 - `REALM`: The realm reported to the user by the server when authentication is requested.
 Defaults to the system hostname.
 - `PORT`: The port to listen on (inside the container).
 Defaults to 443 if a cert is provided, 80 otherwise.
 - `REDIRECT_PORT`: The port to redirect HTTP traffic to HTTPS.
 Set this to 80 if you want to redirect plain HTTP requests.
 - `TIMEOUT`: Request timeout.
 Requests will be terminated if they take longer than this time.
 Defaults to 7200000, or 2 hours.
 - `KEEPALIVETIMEOUT`: Server will wait this long for additional data after writing its last response.

+## TLS Encryption

 - `CERT_FILE`: The filename of a certificate to use for HTTPS in PEM format.
 - `CERT`: Text of a cert in PEM format.
 - `KEY_FILE`: The filename of a private key to use for HTTPS in PEM format.
 - `KEY`: Text of a key in PEM format.

+### Service Options

 - `USER_DIRECTORIES`: Serve users their own directory under the server root when they log in.
 (When set to "true", "on" or "1".)
 - `SERVE_INDEXES`: Serve index.html and index.htm files when the user requests a directory.
 (When set to "true", "on" or "1".)
 - `SERVE_LISTINGS`: Serve directory listings with file management forms when the user requests a directory.
 (When set to "true", "on" or "1".)

+### Authentication

 - `AUTH` Don't require authentication.
 (Not compatible with `USER_DIRECTORIES`.)
 (When set to "false", "off" or "0".)
 - `AUTH_USER_FILENAME`: htpasswd filename.
 (Defaults to '.htpasswd'.)
 - `AUTH_USER_FILE`: A specific htpasswd file to use for every request.
 - `AUTH_USERNAME`: Authenticate with a given username instead.
 - `AUTH_PASSWORD`: Authenticate with a given password instead.

+### Encryption at Rest

 - `ENCRYPTION`: Enable filename and file contents encryption.
 (When set to "true", "on" or "1".)
 - `ENCRYPTION_SALT`: The salt used to generate file content encryption keys.
 - `ENCRYPTION_FILENAME_SALT`: The salt used to generate filename encryption keys.